-5-307 CARBON MONOXIDE - PRIMARY AND SECONDARY AMBIENT AIR QUALITY STANDARDS
+5-307 CARBON MONOXIDE

-The primary and secondary ambient air quality standards for carbon monoxide, measured in accordance with 40 C.F.R.
-Part 50, are: by the Non-dispersive Infrared procedure, or by an equivalent method, are:
+The ambient air quality standards for carbon monoxide, measured in accordance with 40 C.F.R.
+Part 50, are:

-- 35 parts per million (ppm), with a 1-hour averaging time and a form not to be exceeded more than once per year (Primary Standard). - 9 parts per million (ppm), with an 8-hour averaging time and a form not to be exceeded more than once per year (Primary Standard). - (a) 10 milligrams per cubic meter (9 ppm) maximum 8-hour concentration not to be exceeded more than once per year.
+- 35 parts per million (ppm), with a 1-hour averaging time and a form not to be exceeded more than once per year (Primary Standard). - 9 parts per million (ppm), with an 8-hour averaging time and a form not to be exceeded more than once per year (Primary Standard).